wizhardhacker1/HarpoonAI_Chat_GPT/README.md

 cd backend/
 ( rename old prior)   mv server.py server.old
-replace server.py with one in the HarpoonAI folder ( rename old prior)
+replace server.py with one in the HarpoonAI folder

 After that cd back out to HarpoonAI and then run